MahbodHastam/Linstaller/README.md

 ## Linstaller
-An installation tool for websites which made with laravel ^8
+Linstaller allows users to install your laravel application just by following the setup wizard like Wordpress or any other CMS.

-### Installing
+### 🔧 Installing
 Note: This package publishes a `config/lisntaller.php` file.
 If you already have a file by that name, you must rename or remove it.

 1. Install package via composer: `composer require mahbodhastam/linstaller`